Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 Redemption focuses on: Relationship, Body Language, Emotion, and Clear Communication.

-In 2024 I moved Redemption to Aztec.
+In 2024 I moved Redemption to Aztec, NM.
 I wanted space and bought some property with a dream of building a place I could help even more dogs like Coconut.
+She was thrilled, finally a place that was designed for a dog like her.

 So far, I’ve built a Doggie Condo for Board and Trains and Boarding and the dream is just expanding.